 When do I need to do this?

 Whenever.
 It’s always a good idea to make your system run at its best.
-Your brand-new computer might arrive not optimized at all.
+Likely, your brand-new computer arrives not optimized at all.
 In fact, it’s almost certainly so.

 And if you have a few-year-old computer that’s getting slow, this post will likely hit the spot.

 Depending on what you want to do, this project will take a few minutes to a couple of hours.
 Make sure you back up your computer before doing anything, which you should do regularly anyway.

 Can I better Windows 10 for real?

 While this might not apply to all computers but chances are your system could use some improvement.
 This post will help you do so by dealing with a few sad facts of Windows 10: